Is Tina sold out for months? – how do I get tickets?

-If you want good seats for a Thursday matinee performance then look from 6 September onward.
+If you want good seats for a Thursday matinee performance, then look from mid-October onward.

-If you want good seats for a Saturday matinee performance look from mid-October onward.
+If you want good seats for a Saturday matinee performance look from November onward.

-If you want good seats for Saturday evening performances then look at performances from end of August onward.
+If you want good seats for Saturday evening performances, then look at performances from late-October onward.